Faculty: Directing

 Matt is a director, writer, and producer based in Los Angeles, California.
 While a successful financial software engineer and entrepreneur, a life changing experience reminded him to follow his bliss and rekindled his love for filmmaking.
 After many award-winning short films, Matt co-wrote and co-produced “Where Are You?” starring Sir Anthony Hopkins and shot by Academy Award Nominee Dante Spinotti.
 Matt wrote, produced, and directed “Out of Time,” an independent science-fiction action film with nearly 5 million views on Amazon Prime.
 He loves telling stories grounded in hope and redemption, frequently weaving in elements from his technology background and his ten years as a reserve Police Officer in Canada.
 Matt is a graduate of the American Film Institute.

-Christine had her Network directing debut on ABC’s The Goldbergs in the fall of 2018 and has since directed over 20 episodes of television for ABC, Apple+ and Disney, including such shows as Schooled and High School Musical, The Musical, The Series.
+Christine had her Network directing debut on ABC’s The Goldbergs and has since directed over 20 episodes of television for ABC, Apple+ and Disney, including such shows as Schooled and Emmy winning High School Musical, The Musical, The Series.

 She served as Co-Executive Producer and star of the partially scripted comedy Hollywood Darlings for the Pop Network, (2 seasons).
 Before that, she sold her own digital short form show Lovin’ Lakin to Hulu, after winning best web series pilot at NYTVF, which she also wrote, starred and directed several episodes of.

-As a director, she was given Honorable Mention at the 2017 LA Film awards for her work on the short Dancer By Trade.
 She has shot for Funny or Die, as well as the music video M-O-T-H-E-R for Jersey Boys star Joseph Leo Bwarie, whose song was featured in Garry Marshall’s Mother’s Day.
-She recently wrapped Season 2 of the digital series Poolside, and the short films Who Am I and Best Friend Type.
+She directed two seasons of the digital series Poolside, and her recent short The Hole Truth recently won at Le Femme Film Fest.
+She is currently in prep on her first feature, I Won’t Dance which is slated to begin production in Fall 2026.

 Christine is also a nominated choreographer, having served as the resident choreographer for all 10 seasons of The Goldbergs.
 Additional choreography credits include Unstable (Netflix), Westworld (HBO), Schooled (ABC), We Are Men (CBS), Liv and Maddie (Disney),True Blood (HBO), Breaking In (FOX), 90210 (FOX), Parental Guidance (Disney) and You Again (Disney), among others.